-The incubation period is generally two to five days but may be as short as a few hours (Spickler 2009a).
+The incubation period is generally 3 to 5 days but may be as short as a few hours (Spickler 2019c).

 Carrier status is an important epidemiological feature of HS.
-Carriers are animals that have survived a previous outbreak and tend to harbour the bacteria in tissues associated with the respiratory tract (Annas et al. 2014a; De Alwis 1999).
-Not all infected animals become carriers and the number of carriers declines over the months following an outbreak; up to 20 per cent of outbreak survivors are reported to become carriers, though by 6 months the carrier rate is five per cent or less (Spickler 2009a).
-Maximum duration of the carrier state is not known but up to 12 months has been reported (De Alwis 1999; Spickler 2009a).
+Carriers are animals that have survived a previous outbreak and tend to harbour the bacteria in tissues associated with the respiratory tract (Annas, Zamri-Saad, Abubakar et al. 2014; De Alwis 1999).
+Not all infected animals become carriers and the number of carriers declines over the months following an outbreak; up to 20% of outbreak survivors are reported to become carriers, though by 6 months the carrier rate is 5% or less (Spickler 2019c).
+Maximum duration of the carrier state is not known but up to 12 months has been reported (De Alwis 1999).
 Carriers may be latent or active.
-Latent carriers harbour the bacteria in the tonsils but are not known to shed (Annas et al. 2014a; Bastianello & Henton 2004).
-Active carriers harbour the bacteria in the tonsils and nasopharynx and may actively secrete the organism for up to six weeks before returning to a latent state.
+Latent carriers harbour the bacteria in the tonsils but are not known to shed (Annas, Zamri-Saad, Abubakar et al. 2014; Bastianello & Henton 2004).
+Active carriers harbour the bacteria in the tonsils and nasopharynx and may actively secrete the organism for up to 6 weeks before returning to a latent state.
 The bacteria localises in the tonsillar crypts, which significantly inhibits clearance of the carrier state (Bastianello & Henton 2004).
 Physiological stress is another important epidemiological feature (for example, concurrent disease, poor nutrition, high stocking density), and is known to induce latent carriers to become active and shed the bacteria (Moustafa et al. 2015).
 Explosive outbreaks may occur in herds that have minimal immunity.